v20100v/AGS/README.md

     View_Welcome.au3
 ```

-### Directories and files of AutoIt project
+### Directories and files of AGS project

 We organize the files of an AutoIt project in specific directories.

 #### Directory `assets`

 This directory contains the elements used in the application like images, text files, pdf, html, css, javascript.
-Indeed, note that it is possible to integrate in a AutoIt application, a static html file, into a web browser embedded in the HMI with the `_IECreateEmbedded ()` method provided by the `IE.au3` library.
+This folder contains all local files need into the application.

 #### Directory `deployment`